Orbital classification in rotating bar potentials using an empirical proxy of the second integral of motion: Test-particle orbits in the framework

 To more closely mimic real orbits in barred galaxies, we use orbits drawn from simple 2D test-particle simulations in three static bar potentials, including the Freeman bar, the logarithmic bar, and the Ferrers bar potentials.
 These orbits span a broader range of $E_\mathrm{J}$ and include the main orbital families associated with each bar model, thereby providing an overall view of the orbital distribution.

-The simulation is set up by generating test particles with simple initial conditions as follows: \romannumeral1) The initial radius $R$ is drawn from an exponential distribution with scale length $r_d = 2.2$, such that the probability density is proportional to $\exp(-R/r_d)$.
-The initial azimuthal angle $\phi$ is uniformly distributed between $0$ and $2\pi$. \romannumeral2) The initial velocities in the radial and azimuthal directions are sampled from different Gaussian distributions.
-The mean radial velocity is set to zero, while the mean azimuthal velocity is equal to the rotation velocity of the corresponding potential model.
-For the Freeman bar and Ferrers bar potentials, the isotropic velocity dispersions are $0.4$.
-For the logarithmic bar potential, the isotropic velocity dispersion is set to be $0.5$.
-We integrate the orbits by using the python package {\tt Agama} \citep{agama_2019}.
+The simulation is set up by generating test particles with simple initial conditions as follows: \romannumeral1) The initial radius $R$ is drawn from an exponential distribution with scale length $r_d = 2.2$, such that the probability density is proportional to $\exp(-R/r_d)$. {We have verified that the specific choice of radial profile does not affect the final results.} The initial azimuthal angle $\phi$ is uniformly distributed between $0$ and $2\pi$. \romannumeral2) The initial velocities in the radial and azimuthal directions are sampled from different Gaussian distributions.
+The mean radial velocity is set to zero, while the mean azimuthal velocity is equal to the rotation velocity of the corresponding potential model. {The isotropic velocity dispersion is set to $0.4$ for the Freeman bar, $1$ for the Ferrers bar potentials, and $0.5$ for the logarithmic bar potential.
+These values are approximately half of the rotation velocity at corotation and are chosen to ensure a wide range of orbital behaviors, with the exception of the Freeman bar which does not possess a corotation radius.
+We further verify that varying the velocity dispersion by up to $50\%$ primarily affects the density of the orbital distribution, without altering its qualitative structure.} We integrate the orbits by using the python package {\tt Agama} \citep{agama_2019}.

 In addition to the $\cam-\rms$ plane, we also examine the distribution of test-particle orbits in the $\cam-E_{\mathrm{J}}$ plane, which resembles the integral-of-motion space.
 We verify that the $\cam-\rms$ plane provides a more effective tool for orbital classification.